Rotating spirals in oscillatory media with nonlocal interactions and their normal form: Introduction

 \section{Introduction}

 In this paper we consider nonlocal evolution equations of the form

 where $K \ast$ represents a component-wise convolution operator, and the reaction terms $F(U;\lambda)$ undergo a Hopf bifurcation as the parameter $\lambda $ is varied.
 This type of nonlocal equations can describe for example oscillating chemical reactions with components that evolve at different time scales, and where the nonlocal interaction is the result of adiabatically eliminating the fast variable \cite{shima2004, sheintuch1997, nicola2002}.
-Other examples that can be described by similar equations, but perhaps with different nonlinearities include electrochemical systems, \cite{christoph2002, garcia2008}, neural field models, \cite{coombes2005, bressloff2011, pinto2001}, and population models where individuals disperse, or move, in a nonlocal manner, see for example \cite{kolmogorov1937, coville2007,hutson2003, bates2007} or \cite{andreu2010} and the references therein.
+Other examples that can be described by similar equations, but perhaps with different nonlinearities include electrochemical systems, \cite{christoph2002, garcia2008}, neural field models, \cite{coombes2005, bressloff2011, pinto2001}, and population models where individuals disperse, or move, in a nonlocal manner.
+See for example \cite{kolmogorov1937, coville2007,hutson2003, bates2007} or \cite{andreu2010} and the references therein.

 More generally, equation \eqref{e:main1} is an abstract model for oscillatory media.
 As such it describes any system that is composed of small oscillating elements that are coupled together in a nonlocal fashion.
-This coupling is described by the convolution kernel $K$, and the assumptions on this kernel depend on the application.
-Here we focus on general diffusive kernels that are exponentially decaying, can take on negative values, and have a finite second moment.
-Therefore they describe a process that lies somewhere between anomalous diffusion, modeled using the fractional Laplacian, and regular diffusion, modeled using the standard Laplacian.
-These assumptions imply that the processes considered here exhibit a characteristic length scale, which may suggest that we instead consider reaction diffusion equations with a rescaled diffusion constant.
-However, this simplification misses the true character of this fast diffusion process and precludes one from finding interesting patterns like spiral chimeras \cite{shima2004}, chemical turbulence \cite{garcia2008}, localized structures, \cite{colet2014, colet2014-2}, and other phenomena \cite{plenge2005, nicola2002, siebert2014, scholl2014, nicola2006}.
-(Figure ~\ref{Fig:Spirals} also illustrates how slight variations in the choice of convolution kernel $K$, can lead to different patterns in a FitzHugh-Nagumo system with nonlocal diffusion.)
+This coupling is described by the convolution kernel, $K$, and the assumptions on this kernel depend on the application.
+Here we focus on general diffusive kernels, $K(x) = -1 + K_1(|x|)$, where $K_1(|x|)$ is exponentially decaying, can take on negative values, and has a finite second moment.
+Therefore the convolution operators $K\ast$ describe a process that lies somewhere between anomalous diffusion, modeled using the fractional Laplacian,